open-telemetry/oteps/text/0088-metric-instrument-optional-refinements.md

 #### Language-level refinements

-OpenTelemetry implementations may wish to add instrument refinements to accomdate built-in types.
+OpenTelemetry implementations may wish to add instrument refinements to accommodate built-in types.
 Languages with distinct integer and floating point should offer instrument refinements for each, leading to type names like `Int64Measure` and `Float64Measure`.